CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

         ![CompuTec Labels](./media/ctlabel/details-form.png)

 3. At the top of the dialog, the request ID is displayed.
 Below, you can review all relevant information associated with the selected request.
-If the status of the request is F"inished with errors", a "Retry" button will be available within the details form.
+If the status of the request is "Finished with errors", a "Retry" button will be available within the details form.

         ![CompuTec Labels](./media/ctlabel/finished-with-errors.png)